storesafe/cordova-sqlite-storage/README.md

 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - iOS versions supported: 7.x/8.x/9.x
 - In case of memory issues please use smaller transactions or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)
+- Lawnchair adapter has *not* been validated with this version *and is not expected to work (see below)*.

 ## Announcements